 - Crowding out less aggressive birds from traditional ranges and habitats

-While all bird species may suffer somewhat from the invasion of house sparrows, species that are particularly vulnerable include:
+While all bird species may suffer somewhat from the invasion of house sparrows, particularly vulnerable species include:

 Discouraging House Sparrows

-It must be noted, however, that house sparrows are flexible and may still sample these foods, but they aren't as likely to overcrowd feeders without their favorite foods.
+It must be noted, however, that house sparrows are flexible and may still sample these foods, but they aren't as likely to overcrowd feeders without their favorite treats.

-House sparrows are highly adaptable birds that can shelter in a wide range of locations.
-While it would not be prudent for backyard birders to remove all shelter – native birds would have no shelter then – it is possible to minimize shelter for house sparrows.
+House sparrows are highly adaptable and can shelter in a wide range of locations.
+While it would not be prudent for birders to remove all shelter, which would deprive native birds of safe spaces, it is possible to minimize shelter for house sparrows.
 Keep garage doors and sheds closed to prevent birds from entering, and avoid putting out bird roost boxes that will encourage house sparrows to claim territories.
-Try to scare house sparrows away from sheltered spots in the evening so they will be forced to find less protected spots and may be more susceptible to nighttime predation.
-Installing mesh beneath a home’s eaves may also be effective in keeping house sparrows from roosting in those protected locations.
+Scare house sparrows away from sheltered spots in the evening so they will be forced to find less protected spots and may be more susceptible to nighttime predation.
+Installing mesh beneath a home’s eaves may also be effective in keeping house sparrows from roosting in those protected areas.

 Once other birds have laid their first egg in a house, adding a “sparrow spooker” can be effective to protect the nesting birds and scare house sparrows away.
 A sparrow spooker is an arrangement of hanging Mylar strips that dangle above the roof of the birdhouse and discourage house sparrows from approaching.